 The requirement for systematic document processing is a valid necessity for both small and large enterprises, or even educational and administrative bodies – documents produced during day-to-day operation should preferably be stored in automated, transparent and searchable electronic archives.
 When we design a document storage solution, we tell the client that this tool will not be in operation only for months, but rather for several years, thus design and implementation should be ready to stay up to date for 5-10 years and it still should provide the expected results: transparent, operable solution for document management.
 All functionality must be guaranteed for hundreds of thousands of documents, with a high number of users and several changes in technology over the years.

 Our staff has enormous experience in the design and development of electronic document management systems, including simple registry technologies, collaborative work-spaces and document management solutions.
-In our projects, we only use the market leader Alfresco ECM based on open-source foundations, for which we apply a complete Hungarian language localization, including manuals, educational materials and presentations.
+In our projects, we only use the market leader Alfresco Content Services based on open-source foundations, for which we apply a complete Hungarian language localization, including manuals, educational materials and presentations.